- Getting Started

 Swap in New Dataset

-You can swap in a new dataset into an existing Charticulator session.
-Clicking a icon in the Dataset Panel will display a file open dialog so that you can select a new dataset file.
-Note that the new file should have the same structure — the same number of columns as well as same column name and data type for every column.
+Clicking the icon in the Dataset Panel will display a file open dialog so that you can select a new dataset file.
+If the new dataset has exactly the same structure — the same number of columns as well as same column name and data type for every column — Charticulator immediately redraws the chart once the dataset file is selected.

 You can reuse your chart design in six ways: (1) save it in the ‘My Charts’ list within Charticulator, (2) download it as a chart file, (3) export it as an image file, (4) export it as an HTML file, (5) export it as a Charticulator template, and (6) export it as Power BI Custom visual.